Stop Unwanted Credit Card Offers

 Put an end to unsolicited credit card offers.

-This next question is probably the most common one: How can you stop these cards from coming?
-The answer is simple: Opt out with the Consumer Credit Reporting Industry.
+How can you stop these cards from coming?
+The answer is simple: opt-out with the Consumer Credit Reporting Industry.

-Remember: Make sure to properly dispose of mail that contains your sensitive information.
-Shred, cut up, or burn the envelopes and letters that contain your name, address and other personal data.
-You should also pick up your mail every day, so that any parcel that contains your private information isn’t left waiting for mailbox burglars to pilfer.
+Make sure to properly dispose of mail that contains your sensitive information.
+Shred, cut up, or burn the envelopes and letters that contain your name, address, and other personal data.
+You should also pick up your mail every day so that any parcel that contains your private information isn’t left waiting for mailbox burglars to pilfer.

 Nobody likes sorting through piles of business mail every time they check the mailbox.
 Hopefully, now, you won’t have to deal with so many of those boring white envelopes that you just get rid of anyway.
 Take some control over your mailbox and over your money!